libdynd/libdynd/docs/arrfunc_interface_and_registry.md

 ## Low-Level C++ Access

-Most functions that we make arrfuncs from in DyND, like sin(x), cos(x), ..., should be available as pure C++ function as well as arrfuncs.
+Most functions that we make arrfuncs from in DyND, like sin(x), cos(x), ..., should be available as pure C++ functions operating on static types, as well as arrfuncs.
 This would allow users of the library to simply call those functions easily within their own C++ functions that may be passed to functor_arrfuncs.
 Right now, many of these functions are in source (*.cpp) files, which makes that impossible.

 Because we want to support CUDA, this access probably needs to be in a proper function definition, not through an instance of arrfunc.